NapoleonWils0n/kodi-playercorefactory/ripconfig/README.md

 ### Rename the ripconfig.txt file

-rename the ripconfig.txt file and add a dot prefix,
+rename the ripconfig file and add a dot prefix,
 and then save it in your home directory

-* rename the ripconfig.txt file with the terminal
+* rename the ripconfig file with the terminal

 ```
-mv ripconfig.txt .ripconfig.txt
+mv ripconfig .ripconfig
 ```